What Are The Differences Between Kickboxing VS Boxing?

 Movement Differences

 Kickboxing requires more tactical movements because fighters get longer reach with their feet than they do with punches.
 When you’re practicing kickboxing, you’ll get to learn about defending low kicks.
-Don’t forget that a fighter will have an upper hand over his opponent when there’s a wrong move that gives room for a few decent shots.
-That’s why kickboxers keep a greater distance when they are guarding as they make use of quick jams and in-and-out sharp movements to minimize damages.
+Don’t forget that a fighter will have the upper hand over his opponent when there’s a wrong move that gives room for a few decent shots.
+That’s why kickboxers keep a greater distance when they are guarding as they make use of quick jams and in-and-out sharp movements to minimize damage.
 That’s not the case with boxing since there’s a limited area to cover.
 Boxing doesn’t allow any under-waist strike so it is not quite easy to attack the defense of your opponent by getting a hit for it.

 Rules Differences

-The first rule difference between the two sports is that boxing only permits the use of arm techniques, while kickboxing allows fighters to use both arm and feet techniques.
+The first rule difference between the two sports is that boxing only permits the use of arm techniques, while kickboxing allows fighters to use both arm and foot techniques.
 But that’s not all.
 There’s more.

-Kickboxing allows certain elbow strikes that will get a fighter disqualified in boxing.
+Kickboxing allows certain elbow strikes that will get a fighter disqualified from boxing.
 Boxing has a total of 12 rounds in which each round lasts only 3 minutes.
 However, winners of the fight can be determined before the 12th round if one fighter knocks out his opponent.
 If there’s no winner after the 12th round, the judge decides the winner by the accumulated score in each round.

-In kickboxing, there’s a total of 3 to 10 rounds in which each round lasts only 2-3 minutes each with a one-minute rest in-between rounds.
+In kickboxing, there’s a total of 3 to 10 rounds in which each round lasts only 2-3 minutes each with a one-minute rest in between rounds.
 The rules of equipment are straightforward.
 Boxers wear boxing boots and gloves, while kickboxers fight barefoot with elastic bandages to support ankles.

 The Table Below Contains The Major Differences Between Kickboxing And Boxing